In yesterday's post I gave you a lot of information showing that the drinking water coming out of your tap may not be as safe as you thought.

 My husband isn't that handy (sorry, honey–well, he'd tell you that himself), but he and my son installed the PureEffect Filter by themselves and the owner makes himself available to assist.

 So there's a lot to think about–and a lot to do in order to make your tap water safe.
+But thankfully we have some great options!

 How have you chosen to make your tap water safe?